The Church of Jesus Christ of Latter-day Saints in Liberia: History

 By October 1987, church membership had increased to over 100 members.
 On 21 February 1988, Forkpah became the first Liberian citizen to serve as a branch president.
 The Liberia Monrovia Mission was organized with Palmer as president on 1 March 1988.
 Forkpah became the first Liberian citizen to be ordained to the office of elder in the Melchizedek Priesthood on 13 March 1988.

 As civil war broke out in 1990, missionaries were transferred to Sierra Leone.
 Most of these missionaries were Liberians, but conditions were so bad in the country that it was felt to be safer to send them elsewhere.
 In 1991, the Monrovia mission was combined with the Ghana Accra Mission.
 A. Tarr, who had been a member less than four years and had been serving as the first counselor in the district presidency, became the church's presiding leader in Liberia with the departure of the mission president and most foreign nationals.
 In 1999, missionaries were able to return to Liberia.
 At the height of the civil war in 1992 about 70% of church members had fled the country.
 LDS Church leaders instructed those remaining to only hold small gatherings.
 Over the next seven years many church members returned, most of the eight branches that had existed at the time the war broke out were reorganized, and 43 Liberians managed to serve full-time missions in other countries, primarily Sierra Leone and Ghana.

 In June 2000, the Monrovia Liberia Stake was organized with Toby wleboe Tweh Sr. as president.
 Tweh had been among the members of Tarsnoh's Temple of Christ Church prior to joining the LDS Church.
 In June 2007, the stake was discontinued and divided into two mission districts.
 The next July a new mission, the Freetown Sierra Leone Mission, which covered Sierra Leone and Liberia, was organized.
 Liberia was converted into its own mission in July 2013.

 2,200 converts were baptized in 2021, the most since the mission was established in 2013.

-Stakes and district
+Stakes and districts

-As of February 2023, Liberia had the following stakes and district:
+As of February 2025, Liberia had the following stakes and districts:

 Congregations not part of a stake or district include the following: